 We already have covered a few examples of the denial of service (DoS) attacks that are so popular with ransomware attacks.
 Hackers access a system and encrypt a service or section, essentially locking it down, and refuse to release the system until a ransom is paid.
 Very similar to a burglar who slips into your house when you aren’t there and changes all the locks.
 A worm is a piece of malware that once insinuated inside a program can propagate itself from computer to computer; a virus is also a piece of malware, but unlike a worm, it is not stand-alone or self-propagating: you send it on its merry way by running the infected program.

 Whatever its name, an attack is coming, and it probably already has.
 It could be rather trivial and not much more than a nuisance or it could be catastrophic and crippling.
 Even though we know how vulnerable we are very few of us, either personally or in our businesses, are doing much about it.

-According to a PWC survey of the threat of cybercime and business preparedness, the most frequent cyberattacks reported were malware, phishing, network interruptions, spyware attacks, and distributed denial of service (DDoS) attacks.
+According to a PWC survey of the threat of cybercrime and business preparedness, the most frequent cyber attacks reported were malware, phishing, network interruptions, spyware attacks, and distributed denial of service (DDoS) attacks.